 American Floral Endowment (AFE)

-AFE awards scholarships for floriculture and horticulture students.
-There are more than 20 scholarships awarded annually.
+AFE awards scholarships for floriculture and horticulture students, and also provides internship opportunities before graduation.
+There are more than 20 scholarships awarded annually, and three separate paid internships (with scholarships of up to $6,000) for those interested in commercial production, retail floral operations, and wholesale/distribution channels.
 Scholarships are intended for sophomore through graduate level college students pursuing degrees in floriculture and horticultural fields only.

 Learn more about American Floral Endowment Scholarships.